 Syracuse, New York, U.S.

 Because the Crandall New Model has so frequently been cited as the most beautiful typewriter ever produced, there have been plenty of individuals who've already pored over it throughout the years.
-So, as I type this, in August of 2018, there really is an austere amount of history, if any, that I may bring to light.
-However, I will quickly cover the main points and write a little about the previous owner of the exquisite example on this page.
+So, as I type this, in August of 2018, there really is an infinitesimal amount of history, if any, that I may bring to light.
+So I will quickly cover the main points and write a little about the previous owner of the exquisite example on this page.